South Korea at a Glance

 - a copy of your Korean employer’s certificate of registration

 - a recommendation of employment by the responsible Korean minister or another document which attests the necessity of your employment

 Keep in mind though that the exact application requirements depend on the visa type you will apply for.
 Your employment visa is only valid for the time and place of your employment.
 This means that with the expiration of your contract your visa is not valid anymore and you have to leave South Korea within two weeks.
 Of course, you can try to secure a new job.
 In that case, you have to contact the Immigration Office for a new visa.

 No matter which type of visa you apply for, it will fall in one of three categories in terms of fees:

-- Single-entry visa for up to 90 days (30 US$ or equivalent)
+- single entry visa for no more than 90 days (40 USD or equivalent)

-- Single-entry visa for more than 91 days (50 US$ or equivalent)
+- single entry visa for more than 90 days (60 USD or equivalent)

 Even after you have successfully applied for an employment visa, there is still more red tape to deal with.
 Are you planning to stay in South Korea for more than 90 days?
 In that case, you need to apply for an Alien Registration Certificate.
 Contact the Immigration Office in Seoul or one of the branch offices and turn in the following documents:

 - a valid passport